Ryvenay/AFP2/doc/functional_specification.md

 - Can modify an existing product
 - Able to remove a product
 - Has access to and able to see all the orders from other users
+- Can remove an order
+- Can mark order as completed